Drug Testing Resources

 Types of Drug Tests

 Drug tests vary, depending on what types of drugs are being tested for and what types of specimens are being collected.
-Urine, hair, saliva (oral fluid), or sweat samples can be used as test specimens.
+Blood (plasma, serum, whole blood), breath, hair, meconium, saliva (oral fluid), sweat, body tissues, and urine are some of the specimen types that can be used for drug testing.

 Drug testing may be used in the following set times or circumstances:

-• Annual Physical Tests: You can test your employees for alcohol and other drug use as part of an annual physical examination.
-Be sure to inform employees that drug-testing will be part of the exam.
+- Annual Physical Tests: You can drug test your employees as part of an annual physical examination.
+Be sure to inform employees that drug testing will be part of the exam.
 Failure to provide prior notification is a violation of the employee's constitutional rights.

 Test Results

-Federal employees or employees in safety and security-sensitive industries regulated by the Department of Defense (DOD) or the Department of Transportation (DOT) who show positive test results have the right to have the specimen tested by a second HHS-certified laboratory.
-Although a second test is not required, all employers should include this right in their drug-testing programs.
+Federal agency specimen collections are split into containers A and B. Container A is tested by the HHS-certified laboratory.
+Container B is retained for additional testing (if needed).
+Federal employees or employees in safety and security-sensitive industries that receive a MRO-verified positive drug test report have the right to have the split specimen (container B) tested by a second HHS-certified laboratory.
+Although a second test is not required, all employers should include this right in their employee drug-testing programs.

-Depending on the workplace and the circumstances, employees who test positive may be referred to EAPs, into treatment, or for disciplinary action.
+Depending on the federal agency, the workplace, and the circumstances, employees who drug test positive may be referred to Employee Assistance Programs (EAPs), into treatment, or for disciplinary action.

 Medical Review Officer (MRO) Resources